Have You Ever Purchased a Celsius Drink? You Could Be Eligible for Up to $250

-The popular energy drink company Celsius just reached an agreement in a class action lawsuit that could award customers a nice settlement.
+The popular energy drink company Celsius just reached an agreement in a class action lawsuit that could award customers up to $250 each.

-The lawsuit comes two weeks after a Broward jury sided with rapper Flo Rida in his lawsuit against the energy drink maker.

-The new lawsuit alleged that Celsius Holdings, Inc. “labels its products misleadingly” and describes them as "containing 'no preservatives'" even though they contain citric acid.

-Get South Florida local news, weather forecasts and entertainment stories to your inbox.
-Sign up for NBC South Florida newsletters.

-The company, however, denied the claims and asserted that the ingredient is used as a flavor rather than a preservative.
-Nevertheless, Celsius Holdings Inc. agreed to a settlement.
+The lawsuit alleged that Celsius Holdings, Inc. “labels its products misleadingly” and describes them as "containing 'no preservatives'" even though they contain citric acid.
+The company denied the claims and asserted that the ingredient is used as a flavor rather than a preservative.
+However, Celsius Holdings Inc. did agree to a settlement.

+There are, of course, several stipulations and the settlement money is only being reserved for customers who bought drinks “for personal or household consumption and not for resale or distribution."
+You also have to live in the United States to cash in.

 Think you might be eligible?
 Here's everything you need to know.